-- Development proposals shall incorporate greenspace at the shore, incorporate surface stormwater treatment (e.g. rain garden) or include retention and filtration systems before runoff makes it way to adjacent water bodies. - Consider integrating green stormwater infrastructure or "green streets" in the area as streets are improved and developed. - Consider the capacity of utility networks, including water distribution, sanitary sewer and storm drainage, in reviewing development applications and other land use changes. - Work with property owners and institutions to identify options for mitigating stormwater impacts on sites with high impervious cover, and thereby reducing the stormwater utility costs for these properties. - 8.
-Identify opportunities for stormwater management as part of public development projects or improvement on City-owned lands. - 9.
-Range lights to be relocated as part of future site development.
+- Development proposals shall incorporate greenspace at the shore, incorporate surface stormwater treatment (e.g. rain garden) or include retention and filtration systems before runoff makes it way to adjacent water bodies. - 5.
+Consider integrating green stormwater infrastructure or "green streets" in the area as streets are improved and developed. - Consider the capacity of utility networks, including water distribution, sanitary sewer and storm drainage, in reviewing development applications and other land use changes. - Work with property owners and institutions to identify options for mitigating stormwater impacts on sites with high impervious cover, and thereby reducing the stormwater utility costs for these properties. - 8.
+Identify opportunities for stormwater management as part of public development projects or improvement on City-owned lands.